Medically reviewed by Drugs.com. Last updated on May 11, 2022.

 - For patients who do not respond adequately over a 12-week escalation period, increasing the PROCRIT dose further is unlikely to improve response and may increase risks.
 Use the lowest dose that will maintain a hemoglobin level sufficient to reduce the need for RBC transfusions.
 Evaluate other causes of anemia.
 Discontinue PROCRIT if responsiveness does not improve.

-For patients with CKD on dialysis:
+For adult patients with CKD on dialysis:

 - Initiate PROCRIT treatment when the hemoglobin level is less than 10 g/dL.